regosen/Gapless-5/README.md

   mapKeys: {prev: 'a', playpause: 's', stop: 'd', next: 'f'}, });
 ```

+_NOTE: if you set `loadLimit` with `useWebAudio` set to false, Safari on iOS may fail to play subsequent tracks.
+This is due to user interaction requirements, and JS console will show a warning if this happens._

 ###  4.2. <a name='Functions'></a>Functions
 You can call these functions on `Gapless5` objects.